-- (1) Interest rates apply only to bonds outstanding at September 30, 2021.
+(1) Interest rates apply only to bonds outstanding at September 30, 2022.
 Interest on the outstanding variable rate debt is based on either the daily mode, weekly mode, or the flexible mode, which resets in time increments ranging from 1 to 270 days.
-In addition, JEA has executed fixed-payer weekly mode interest rate swaps to effectively fix a portion of its net payments relative to certain variable rate bonds.
-The terms of the interest rate swaps are approximately equal to that of the fixed-payer bonds.
-See the Debt Management Strategy section of this note for more information related to the interest rate swap agreements outstanding at September 30, 2021 and 2020. - (2) Variable rate demand obligations interest rates ranged from 0.05% to 0.11% at September 30, 2021. - (3) Variable rate direct purchased bonds indexed to SIFMA interest rates were 0.55% at September 30, 2021. - (4) Federally Taxable Issuer Subsidy Build America Bonds where JEA expects to receive a cash subsidy payment from the United States Department of the Treasury for an amount up to 35% of the related interest. - (5) Variable rate bonds indexed to the Consumer Price Index (CPI bonds) interest rates ranged from 2.39% to 2.40% at September 30, 2021.
+In addition, JEA has executed fixed-payer interest rate swaps to effectively fix a portion of its net payments relative to certain variable rate bonds.
+See the Debt Management Strategy section of this note for more information related to the interest rate swap agreements outstanding at September 30, 2022 and 2021.

+- (2) Variable rate demand obligations interest rates ranged from 1.80% to 2.80% at September 30, 2022. - (3) Variable rate direct purchased bonds indexed to SIFMA interest rates were 2.91% at September 30, 2022. - (4) Federally Taxable Issuer Subsidy Build America Bonds where JEA expects to receive a cash subsidy payment from the United States Department of the Treasury for an amount up to 35% of the related interest. - (5) Variable rate bonds indexed to the Consumer Price Index (CPI bonds) interest rates were 8.48% at September 30, 2022.
+JEA has executed fixed-payer interest rate swaps to effectively fix a portion of its net payments relative to the CPI bonds.
+See the Debt Management Strategy section of this note for more information related to the interest rate swap agreements outstanding at September 30, 2022 and 2021.

-Long-term debt activity (excluding the revolving credit agreement) for the year ended September 30, 2021 was as follows:
+Long-term debt activity for the year ended September 30, 2022 was as follows: